128technology/docs/docs/cli_reference.md

 #### Description

-The _show system_ subcommand displays overall system health for the nodes that comprise your 128T router.
+The _show system_ subcommand displays overall system health for the nodes that comprise your SSR router.
 It includes the state of the node (&quot;starting&quot; is displayed when the node is in the process of starting up and is not yet ready for handling traffic, &quot;running&quot; means the node is active, &quot;offline&quot; means the node is configured but not currently present), its role, software version, and uptime.

 #### Example